tmunzer/classwifiaccess/README.md

     - Copy/Paste the file `/bin/ah_api/config_example` to `/bin/ah_api/config`
     - Edit the file `/bin/ah_api/config` to match your developer credentials

+    By default (if you are not changing the server listening port), the redirectUrl should be     `https://127.0.0.1:3443/conf/api/reg`
+4. Once done, you can start the APP.
+Go to `root_folder/bin/`and execute "www".
+If `node`is not in your $PATH, you may have to start the server from a terminal: `path_to_node/node ./bin/www`

 ##First Login
 The default credentials are: